 Maintaining a healthy diet doesn’t mean you need to necessarily eat less or feel deprived from your favourite foods.
 It simply means upping intake of whole foods including fruits and vegetables while reducing your sugar, carbohydrate and saturated fats in the form of fast and junk foods.

 The results of liposuction can be long-lasting if accompanied by a stable weight.
-Significant weight gain post-surgery can affect the contoured body shape will remain, however weight gain will increase the patient’s overall size.
+Significant weight gain post-surgery can affect the contoured body shape achieved through liposuction.
 Aging, pregnancy and other lifestyle factors may also contribute to a change in results, so maintaining a healthy lifestyle is key to optimal results long term.

 Do listen to your body

 You know your body best and how well it heals.
 Some patient’s recovery from cosmetic procedures such as liposuction is relatively quick, while others need more time to allow their body to rest and heal properly.
-The doctors at Cosmos Clinic provide patients with detailed post-surgery instructions on how best to recovery from certain procedures.
+The doctors at Cosmos Aesthetics provide patients with detailed post-surgery instructions on how best to recovery from certain procedures.
 It is important to take these in account, but we do encourage those patients to listen to their own body too.

 Do take care of your surgical sites

 On average, it takes about two weeks for the wounds to heal after liposuction surgery.
 Post-surgery, the doctor discusses with the patient how to best care for their surgical sites and avoid any infection.
 As well as helping healing and swelling, the compression garments do protect any wounds and stitches from moving or being overly exposed.
 Keeping them dry, well dressed and avoiding soaking the wounds will also maintain the health of any incisions.

 A lymphatic drainage massage and or heat massage may be arranged one-five days after the procedure with an onsite massage therapist or nurse.
 This specific massage is designed to treat any swelling and lumpiness by moving the lymphatic fluid from the surgical area.